What happened to Moody's Point?

 In the final installment of Moody's Point we learn that 14-year-old Moody isn't really Moody – she was switched at birth with another baby.
 So, a social worker comes to take Moody away and give back the real Moody to her parents.
 That's where Moody's Point ended, forever.
 It was a big cliff-hanger.
 The audience was left waiting for the next installment so we could all meet the real Moody.

 When The Amanda Show was canceled, Moody's Point ended with it.
 That's why we'll never know who the real Moody was.
 Even I don't know – because I never had the opportunity to sit down and write it.

 I'll always feel a little sad that Moody's Point ended without resolution – and sadder that it never became a full-fledged TV series (sort of a spin-off of The Amanda Show).
 It would have been similar to Zoey 101, but with much more bizarre, absurd, random comedy.
 In fact, if you think about it, the whole Zoey-Chase relationship was a lot like the Moody-Spaulding relationship.

-Anyway, I feel pretty sure that if Nickelodeon had let me make Moody's Point into a real TV series, it would have been a hit for the network – especially because it starred Taran Killam who's now one of the funniest stars of Saturday Night Live (and an incredibly nice guy).
+Anyway, I feel pretty sure that if we had made Moody's Point into a real TV series, it would have been really popular– especially because it starred Taran Killam who's now one of the funniest stars of Saturday Night Live (and an incredibly nice guy).

 Still, I'm not complaining because I did get to make a spin-off of The Amanda Show.
-I created Drake & Josh, which went on to become even more popular than The Amanda Show ever was.
+I created Drake & Josh, which went on to become a really popular show.
 So, things still worked out nicely.

 And there you have it.
 To all of you who've been asking me why we never found out who the real Moody was, now you know the whole story.